 Golang Channel Patterns

-, served as signaling purpose.
+Golang channel allows us to transfer data structure between go-routine boundaries.
+It could be zero byte data struct{}{}, served as signaling purpose.
 In this use case, the channel is semantically a signaling, by which, one go-routine can send a signal to another go-routine, as a notification or an event.

 Signaling without data serves the main purpose of cancellation.
 It allows one go-routine to signal another go-routine to cancel the channel.